This Guide Teaches You:

-Research has shown that a large rush of amino acids into the blood stream post training will increase protein synthesis far greater than a steady flow of amino acids.
-This simply means that a fast digesting protein builds more muscle in the post workout state than a more slowly digested protein.
-For this purpose nothing beats whey protein.
-Whey protein is the fastest digesting protein there is, this should be your protein of choice for you post training shake.
+Research has shown that a large rush of amino acids into the bloodstream post-training will increase protein synthesis far greater than a steady flow of amino acids.
+This simply means that a fast-digesting protein builds more muscle in the post-workout state than a more slowly digested protein.
+For this purpose, nothing beats whey protein.
+Whey protein is the fastest digesting protein there is, this should be your protein of choice for your post-training shake.

-Carbohydrates are almost as important as protein in the post workout shake.
-Carbs cause insulin release, and there is nothing better to lower cortisol levels that insulin.
-Insulin has an antagonist relationship with cortisol, meaning when insulin levels are high coritisol levels must be low.
+Carbohydrates are almost as important as protein in the post-workout shake.
+Carbs cause insulin release, and there is nothing better to lower cortisol levels than insulin.
+Insulin has an antagonist relationship with cortisol, meaning when insulin levels are high cortisol levels must be low.
 Also, since insulin is a storing hormone it will shuttle the amino acids from the whey protein directly into the muscle tissue.

-Although insulin in anti-lypolytic, meaning it blunts fat burning, the goal post training is to spike insulin levels for the sake of muscle growth.
+Although insulin is anti-lipolytic, meaning it blunts fat burning, the goal post-training is to spike insulin levels for the sake of muscle growth.
 The best way to cause an insulin spike is by using high glycemic carbs such as dextrose, glucose, or maltodextrin.
 These carbs cause a rapid rise in blood sugar and will therefore cause the greatest insulin response.